Description and Features

 - Manufacturers warranty from Howard Miller

-Browse all european clocks with a rattan or wood body and no shade
+Browse all traditional clocks with a brass or gold body and no shade

 Learn how to choose clocks with our Atomic Clocks